 If you drive around Gainesville today it’s hard to miss the iconic green signs with the Front Street Commercial Real Estate Group “F,” the company’s logo.
 But back in 2002, Front Street Capital Group was a bit different.
 Over the years the company has grown, and accordingly, the logo has also evolved to become something more reflective of what you’d expect to see in a national brand.
 But the logo wasn't the only difference.
 Front Street actually had a different focus as well.
 From 2002 to 2008, the company’s focus on real estate development meant the majority of business actually did not take place in Gainesville.
 Then came the recession halt in 2008, and Nick had to get creative once more.
 He was attempting to make deals, but macro-economic forces hindered the ability to source new development projects.

 It was time for another walk.
 So one crisp Sunday morning in 2010, Nick set out for a walk in his Gainesville neighborhood.
 Nick decided on that walk to pursue an opportunity he recognized in Gainesville to create a company focused solely on commercial real estate brokerage and management.
 The walk that day created the foundation which helped build Front Street Commercial Real Estate Group into the company it is today.
 A company that specializes in commercial real estate and works as a team to achieve better results.
 A company that is connected through broad relationships throughout Florida and the Southeast.
-A company with deep ties to the community through its INVESTED program which gives 10 percent of commission revenue to local, cause-related organizations.
+A company that is INVESTED in its community, clients, and industry.
 A company that was a true expression of the life Nick wanted to lead based on his faith, his personal beliefs, and a genuine desire to give back.

 What started as a one-person office, making not only the tough business decisions but also the every-day errand runs, quickly grew to become a business invested in its staff and its community.
 Unlike most business leaders, Nick does not keep his work life, his faith and his social life separated.
 Instead he chooses to make them one.
 When he founded Front Street, Nick wanted to find a way for the company to achieve the very same thing.
 This is where the company’s INVESTED program was born.
 If you ask Nick to describe what it truly means to be invested, he will tell you there are an infinite number of ways.
 But he narrows it down to this: he is invested in his team and in their lives, in the real estate business, in his client’s success, and in the communities in which Front Street does business.